Skip to main content

 Revolut offers one of the cheapest and easiest ways to invest.
 On the downside, there is a low range of markets and products covered, and the overall fees are relatively higher than average for the brokerage industry.

-Founded in 2015, Revolut has more than 35 million customers across several countries globally.
-It is worth approximately 11 billion US dollars according to its latest funding round, making it the most valuable British tech startup.
+Founded in 2015, Revolut has more than 65 million customers across several countries globally.
+Following a secondary share sale completed in November 2025, the company is valued at approximately 75 billion US dollars, making it Europe’s most valuable private fintech.

 Revolut was created with the primary goal of disrupting the banking industry by reducing and removing fees associated with the traditional banking system.